g-leech/rotgone/README.md

 # rotgone : Internet Archive your links or rot in posterity

+---

+### Just after starting this grand endeavour I found out about [Gwern's complete solution][https://hackage.haskell.org/package/archiver].

+I wrote a bash script for myself anyway.
+The text following is here to show how excited I can get by An Idea:

+---

-The average hyperlinked page is available for less than 100 days.
-So a notable fraction of the context and value of published web content is decaying over every short time frame.
+The average hyperlinked page is available for less than 100 days after first being linked.
+So a notable fraction of the context and value of published web content is decaying, over short timeframes.
+In fact, a given set of links should mostly be gone within 10 years.

+Link shorteners are another serious threat to the link ecology, since, if the shortener goes down, all that meaning is lost *even if the pages are still live*.

-`rotgone` finds and replaces links in your files: it substitutes in the Internet Archive (IA) link, adding the page to IA if it isn’t yet archived.
-There’s a node CLI and there will be a client-side rewriter in vanilla JS.
+`rotgone` finds and replaces fragile links in your files: it substitutes in the Internet Archive (IA) link, adding the page to IA if it isn’t yet archived.
+There’s a node CLI and will be a client-side rewriter in vanilla JS.
 Maybe a browser plugin, as a doomed outreach attempt.

+---

 ## Usage